Finding and Installing Linux Software

 Most distros, such as Ubuntu, Fedora - and even the lightweight Puppy and TinyCore - ship with a GUI application that allows you to browse the catalogue of available software packages and install or remove them.
 You can liken this to the Appstore on Android or iPad tablets, only the software is all free!

 Each distro refers to this by a different name, but their operation is pretty similar.
-In Ubuntu, it's known as the Software Centre; Fedora calls it Add/Remove Software and in Puppy, it's called Quickpet.
-For the remainder of this chapter, we'll be mainly focusing on the Ubuntu Software Centre (-which is very similar in use to the Fedora equivalent), although we will take a quick look at Quickpet and Add/Remove Software as well.
+In Ubuntu, it's known as the Software Centre; Fedora calls it simply Software and in Puppy, it's called Quickpet.
+For the remainder of this chapter, we'll be mainly focusing on the Ubuntu Software Centre (-which is very similar in use to the Fedora equivalent), although we will take a quick look at Quickpet and Adding/Removing Software directly firm the web as well.

 Note: to standardize things a little, the Linuceum articles tend to refer to this GUI installer as the Software Centre irrespective of the distro we are refering to